 From the perspective of classical Chinese medicine, the practice of qigong is important both because of its remarkable restorative and health-promoting capacity, and because of its capacity to deepen one’s connection with self, others, and environment–to live with ever-increasing sensitivity, mindfulness, relationality, and embodiedness.
 Qigong is both transformative, and a reflection of the essence of who one is–a practice of being as fully as possible oneself, which is its own form of healing.

-As an element of integrative psychotherapy, I offer the possibility of including Daoist Five Yin medical qigong as taught by Eve Soldinger, yiquan (dachengquan) standing meditation (zhan zhuang) as taught by Dr. Randy Sugawara, and other qigong, standing, and seated meditation practices from a variety of systems.
+In conjunction with individual acupuncture treatment, I offer the possibility of including Daoist Five Yin medical qigong as taught by Eve Soldinger, yiquan (dachengquan) standing meditation (zhan zhuang) as taught by Dr. Randy Sugawara, and other qigong, standing, and seated meditation practices from a variety of systems.

 For public/drop-in instruction in the practice of Daoist Five Yin Qigong, you may wish to attend Dr. Roxanne Chan’s ongoing Wednesday evening class in downtown Anchorage.